enwood/hobo_bootstrap_ui/README.md

 If you use hobo_bootstrap_ui without hobo_jquery_ui, you can also remove jQuery-UI from your `app/assets/javascripts/application.js` as well as associated stylesheets.
 If you do this you will lose the ability to position the AJAX spinner and to use hide and show effects during part AJAX.

   [1]: https://github.com/Hobo/hobo_bootstrap_ui/raw/master/screenshots/select_one_or_new.png

+# Update to Bootstrap 3

+With the update to Twitter Bootstrap 3 a new dependency has been introduced.
+Bootstrap has dropped providing typeahead support.
+The project Bootstrap-3-Typeahead at https://github.com/bassjobsen/Bootstrap-3-Typeahead ported the old typeahead functionality und we use this script for our typeaheads.